What's Inside an Ice Pack?

 This Really Happened

 Case 1.
 Poison Control was contacted by a school nurse after an 8-year-old boy's reusable ice pack broke in his lunchbox.
-He licked some of the gel thinking it was yogurt.
+He licked some of the gel, thinking it was yogurt.
 He had no symptoms at the time of the call other than being anxious.
 Poison Control instructed the nurse to give the boy a drink of his choice to help dilute what he had swallowed.
-Poison Control called the school nurse 1½ hours later learned that the boy remained asymptomatic and had returned to class.
+Poison Control called the school nurse 1½ hours later and learned that the boy remained asymptomatic and had returned to class.

 Case 2.
 Poison Control was called by a father of a 2-year-old girl who was found sucking on an instant ice pack that had a pinhole in it.
 When the father squeezed the ice pack, some liquid came out, but the girl denied eating any.
 The ingredients listed were calcium ammonium nitrate and water.
 Poison Control confirmed with the father that the girl had no medical conditions that would increase her risk for methemoglobinemia.
 Poison Control followed up with the father 2 hours later, and the girl remained asymptomatic.